 Ultrasonic Extinction | Particle Size and Concentration from below 0.1 µm to 3,000 µm

-Using sound instead of light waves, ultrasonic extinction is independent of the level of transparency.
-Hence, totally opaque materials like ore slurries, water in crude oil or coke slurries, can be analysed.
-Furthermore, paints, sugar pastes, or pharmaceutical suspensions with high solids contents, rank as standard applications for the ultrasonic extinction principle.
+Using sound instead of light waves, ultrasonic extinction is independent of the suspension’s or emulsion’s level of transparency.
+Hence, totally opaque samples like water droplets in crude oil, mineral slurries or coal particles in pitch can be analysed.
+Furthermore, materials and products which allow no sampling or dilution without facing destruction due to their stability, rank as standard application.

-In addition, Sympatec's ultrasonic extinction method allows a rugged and robust probe design that resists typical process conditions.
-The OPUS probe masters temperatures up to 120°C, pressures up to 40 bar, the entire range of pH-value.
-It is resistant to aggressive media and abrasive materials.
-For applications in hazardous atmospheres, an ATEX compliant OPUS version is made available by Sympatec.
+In addition, the ultrasonic extinction method allows a rugged and robust probe design that resists typical process conditions.
+The OPUS probe masters temperatures up to 120°C, pressures up to 40 bar and the entire range of pH-value.
+It is also resistant to aggressive media and abrasive materials.
+For applications in hazardous atmospheres, an ATEX compliant OPUS version is available.

 The process adaptation of OPUS to vessels or to large pipes is simple and typically uses a 100 mm adapter-flange.
 For smaller pipes or bypass-lines, specific process adapters are available: e.g., flow-through (FT) or bypass (BP).
 The sensor may be positioned in a standby (SB) rack.

-The PAQXOS control and evaluation software provides calculation and display of all relevant and characteristic size distribution values.
+The control and evaluation software using intuitive and high-performance methods provides calculation and display of all relevant and characteristic size distribution values.
 The OPUS system is fully compliant with FDA requirements and 21 CFR Rule 11.
-Adaptation to process control systems is natively supported by TCP/IP, Profibus, Modbus, digital or analogue PLC signals.
+Adaptation to process control systems is natively supported by Modbus®, OPC-UA, Profibus®, TCP/IP digital or analogue PLC signals.

-For many years, OPUS is successfully operating in crystallization, grinding or homogenization processes and proves its manifold performances.
+For many years, OPUS is successfully operating in crystallization, grinding or homogenization processes and proves ultrasonic extinction’s manifold performances.
 With various applications, OPUS is repeatedly revealing new insights – not only in production lines but also in pilot plants and lab settings.